afkvido-development/MessageEngine/README.md

-# MessageEngine
+# MessageEngine PTB+

-This is a singleplayer Java project that I made just becasue why not.
-This is the master branch, where things are hopefully stable and only fully approved commits.
+Public Test Beta+

+This is a more frequently updated, fresh, and potentially more glitchy version of MessageEngine.
+This version will be updated maximum once a day.
-If you're looking for a more fresh and updated version, check out the PTB Branch: [PTB](https://github.com/afkvido/MessageEngine/tree/PTB)
+If you're looking for the Alpha test: check out the [Alpha](https://github.com/afkvido/MessageEngine/tree/Alpha) branch.

 ## Important